rtek1000/ATtiny85_DS18B20_Thermostat/Bin/Readme.md

 `$ sudo avrdude -c usbasp -p t85`

 - If it's necessary, burn it.
+(Expected values are: E:FF, H:D7, L:F1)

 - - Avoid burning unnecessarily, if programmed wrong it can block the microcontroller.